About the Foundation

 Safe receipt in the Foundation will be confirmed either by e-mail or postal mail.

-The application packets (one-page application and publication or manuscript) received will be forwarded to a jury panel consisting of two members for the board of HGF, and three internationally regarded professionals in the arena of the policy, scientific and technological aspects of human and community nutrition.
+The application packets (one-page application and publication or manuscript) received will be forwarded to a jury panel consisting of members for the board of HGF, and internationally regarded professionals in the arena of the policy, scientific and technological aspects of human and community nutrition.

 The procedure governing the granting of the award will be based on the principles of attention to the dissemination of news, transparency, objectivity and non-discrimination as to race, religion, national origin or geographical residence of the applicants / nominees.
 The jury will announce its decision on the basis of the highest scoring of submission, and the decision of the jury is final.